MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

     > [!NOTE]
     > The **Variable type**, **Variable name**, **Data type**, and **External name** fields are required to create an input variable.

+    > [!NOTE]
+    > If you try to rename an input variable to an existing name, Power Automate will prompt you to confirm the merging of the two variables.
+Unintentional merging may affect the functionality of your flow and cause errors, so ensure that the merging is desirable.

      ![Screenshot of the Add a new input variable dialog box.](media\input-output-variables\Add-new-input-variable-dialog.png)

 If you run a flow containing input variables through the console, the **Flow inputs** dialog will prompt you to set their values manually.
 You can find more information about running flows in [Run attended and unattended desktop flows](run-pad-flow.md).